In the previous startup I founded, the user experience was almost perfect..except, we created a bug during launch date. I’m kinda glad we did.

 Think of it from your own point of view.
 Have you ever tried contacting a big time corporation and each time you’re either put on hold or forced to wait several days before they contact you by email?

 I’m sure you know what I’m talking about, it’s happened to all of us.
 The first thing that comes to mind is “why am I putting up with this?
 I don’t need this crap; there must be someone who would appreciate my business more. ” That’s how easy it is to lose clients, don’t let such a trivial matter affect your company.
-That’s one of the reasons we’ve built Helpjuice.com, a better way to provide instant answers.
+That’s one of the reasons we’ve built Helpjuice.com, a better way to provide instant answers through the use of a knowledge base.